Special Education

 -

-SchoolLiffrig Family School of Education and Behavioral Sciences
+SchoolLiffrig Family School of Education & Behavioral Sciences

 What You’ll Learn

-You'll be equipped with the knowledge, skills, and instructional strategies necessary to work successfully with people with varying abilities.
-Through the program, you'll learn best practices for classroom management and develop the personal attributes necessary to serve a population with diverse needs.
+The special education program at the University of Mary provides you with the knowledge, skills, and instructional strategies necessary to work successfully with people with varying abilities.
+Through the program, you'll learn best practices and develop the personal attributes necessary to serve a population with diverse needs within the educational setting.

 Participate in an educational leadership conference and the Emerging Leaders Academy, a four-year program in educational leadership.